Step-by-Step Guide

 Getting non-owner when you own a car

-Non-owner policies don't cover a vehicle you own or regularly use.
-Using the wrong policy type could void a claim.
+A non-owner policy won't cover a vehicle you own.
+Using the wrong type could void your claim entirely.

 Moving states without updating coverage